 Discounted Future Earnings is another earning value approach to business valuation.
 Instead of an average of past earnings, the validator uses an average value of the trend of predicted future earnings and divides it by the capitalization factor.

 3. Market Value Method

 The market value method establishes the value of a company by comparing it to other similar companies from the same industry that have sold recently.
 This method is not used unless there are a sufficient number of similar businesses for comparison.

 The market value method is particularly difficult for sole proprietorships, which are individually owned.
 Trying to find public information on prior sales of related businesses is far from an easy task.

 We often think a combination is the best way to go.

 The most popular business valuation method for most businesses is the earning value method.
 However, at MGA we believe a combination of business valuation methods is the fairest way to determine your company’s value.

 As we see far too often, entrepreneurs, business owners, and CEOS do not think about having their company valuated until it’s time to sell, expand, or add investors.
 Then it’s a scramble to determine the company’s worth.

 Here at MGA, we can help you avoid similar problems.
 We provide a wide variety of advisory and consulting services that are designed to take the complexity out of business valuation and give you peace of mind.
-We are here as your trusted advisors, no matter how simple or complicated your situation.

 Perhaps now is a good time for you to consider a valuation for your business.
 As we asked at the beginning of this article, what is your business worth?